We also published the Existing Conditions memo for the study segment. Take a look at the materials section below!

 Unlike a precise plan that provides a high level of detail and supersedes the zoning code, the Corridor Plan is a guiding document with recommended actions to be further analyzed and processed after plan adoption.
 Implementation actions are the key to executing the Corridor Plan.
 These actions are organized by timeframe and directly correspond to the strategies listed in the plan.
 Factors that impact the timeframe include feasibility, funding, and level of City control over implementation.
 As El Camino Real is within Caltrans’ jurisdiction, all actions affecting the right-of-way require review and approval by Caltrans.

-From 2016 through 2017, the community participated in a series of workshops, hearing, and online forums.
+From 2016 through 2017, the community participated in a series of workshops, hearings, and online forums.
 These discussions helped shape the vison for the Corridor Plan, which was adopted by the City Council on December 4, 2017.

 For archives and additional information go here.